a-s-g93/agent-neo-public/README.md

 # Agent-Neo
-# NOTE: The current build uses a version of LangChain with security vulnerabilities made known on 10/5.
-An updated build will be uploaded shortly, but in the meantime be cautious of publishing an application based on this repo.

 Agent Neo has three main purposes
 - To help colleagues use the Neo4j Graph Data Science library more effectively